The Rising Need for Data Monitoring Committee Member Training

 In fact, a 2015 report that reviewed 4,200 manuscripts from the publication year 2010 compared a similar search of the publication year 2000.
 The report found that the “mention of DMCs in industry-sponsored randomized control trials from high-impact journals increased from 24% to 47%.”2

-However, even with an increase in DMC usage, the availability of qualified committee members has trailed behind.3 Committee members — typically a group comprised primarily of clinicians along with one to two statisticians — must collectively be multidisciplinary, well-informed, and familiar with DMC processes.
+However, even with an increase in DMC usage, the availability of qualified committee members has trailed behind.3 Committee members — typically a group comprised primarily of clinicians along with at least one statisticians — must collectively be multidisciplinary, well-informed, and familiar with DMC processes.

 In addition to deep, relevant therapeutic expertise, clinicians serving committees must be familiar with statistical reports.
 DMC reports inform on the current progress of a trial and include incomplete and rarely fully cleaned data.
 Clinicians must be able to look at these reports and accurately interpret them in a way that facilitates efficient review.